Chile is celebrating the return of all the men they call Los 'Treinta y Tres' – the 33 miners trapped deep below the Atacama desert since August 5.

-He was embraced by President Sebastian Pinera and told: "Your shift is over".
+Click photo for galleryThe last to be rescued, he was embraced by President Sebastian Piñera and told: "Your shift is over".

-In the nearby town of Copiapo where most of the miners live, their fellow citizens erupted into cheers of joy and flew the national flag as television pictures of the last rescue was shown.
+Click photo for galleryAs television pictures of Luis' own rescue were shown In the nearby town of Copiapo where most of the miners live, their fellow citizens erupted into cheers of joy and flew the national flag.

 And 2,030ft below in the 30 degree hole, where the men spent 69 days, rescue workers held up a sign that read simply: Misión cumplida, Chile – Mission accomplished, Chile.